-Our Anderson dog bite lawyer is waiting to help you and your family members prepare your case against a dog’s owner if any of you are the victim of an attack.
-If you were legally on the defendant’s property, the animal was loose, or you were asked to take care of the dog, and it attacked you, they may still be liable for compensation.
+An Anderson dog bite lawyer from our team is waiting to help you and your family members prepare your case against a dog’s owner if any of you are the victim of an attack.
+If you were legally on the defendant’s property, the animal was loose, or you were asked to take care of the dog, and it attacked you, they may owe you compensation.

 We at Hammack Law Firm understand the sensitivity of dog bites and animal attacks, and we are here to lighten the burden of confronting the negligent party alone.
 If you are looking for a law firm that empathizes and stands by you every step of the process, we are here.
 We can review your legal options during a free consultation.